shashankxrm/forkspy/.github/SECRETS.md

 - For local development, these secrets should be in your `.env.local` file as `GITHUB_ID` and `GITHUB_SECRET`
 - The CI workflow automatically maps the GitHub repository secrets to the environment variables expected by NextAuth
+- For testing purposes, the workflow uses a dummy Resend API key that the application recognizes as a test key
 - Never commit actual secret values to the repository

 ## Troubleshooting